April 10, 2026

 How Frontier Law Center Can Help Former Employees Recover Unpaid Wages

 At Frontier Law Center, we represent California employees in unpaid wage claims, including final paycheck disputes and waiting time penalty cases.
 We have secured results for employees across industries, including a $5 million settlement for approximately 5,000 employees in a wage and hour class action.
-If you believe your employer has not followed California's final paycheck law, we can review your situation and help you understand your rights.
-Contact Frontier Law Center for a free consultation.
+If you believe your employer has not followed California's final paycheck law, visit our California final paycheck attorney page or reach out directly to understand your options.

 Questions Employees Ask Most Often About Final Paychecks